Laptop Black Screen: Complete Troubleshooting Guide

 What does it mean when my laptop turns on but the screen stays black?

-The laptop is POSTing (Power-On Self-Test) successfully, but display initialization fails.
-Check: (1) Is Caps Lock key working?
-(2) Can you hear fan noise?
-(3) Are there beep codes?
-If yes to all, display hardware issue (cable, backlight, or panel).
+The laptop is running its startup checks fine, but the display won't turn on.
+Check: (1) Does Caps Lock work?
+(2) Can you hear the fan?
+(3) Any beep codes?
+If yes to all three, it's a display hardware problem—cable, backlight, or panel.

 Can a dead battery cause a black screen on laptop?

-Partially.
-A completely dead battery won't prevent display if AC adapter is connected.
-However, faulty battery can cause power fluctuations that disrupt display initialization.
-Test by removing battery and running on AC power only.
+Sort of.
+If your AC adapter is plugged in, a dead battery shouldn't stop the display.
+But a faulty battery can cause power fluctuations that mess with display startup.
+Test by removing the battery and running on AC power only.

 How much does it cost to fix a laptop black screen?